dashincubator/dash-incubator-app/rules.md

   <tr>
    <td><strong>User</strong>
    </td>
-   <td>Name of the user assigned to the Task who has reserved it (represented by assigning the member to the checklist Task on the Bounty Card in Trello).
+   <td>Name of the user assigned to the Task who has reserved it.
    </td>
   </tr>
 </table>

-> NOTE: Task Number and Description shown as text in a checklist on the Trello card, whereas Due Date, Completed and User are represented using the corresponding Trello Advanced Checklist feature.
+> Task Number and Description shown as text in a checklist on the Trello card, whereas Due Date, Completed and User are represented using the corresponding Trello Advanced Checklist feature, and User is represented by assigning the member to the checklist Task on the Bounty Card in Trello.

-### 2.3.2 Task Statuses
+### 2.3.2 Task States

-Tasks are in either of the following states at any one time, depending on which of the **Task Fields** are set:
+Tasks are in either of the following States at any one time, depending on which of the **Task Fields** are set:

 <table>
   <tr>